Samuel Tenka

 EQUAL PROTECTION --- Neither the United States nor any State shall deprive any person of life, liberty, or property, without due process of law; or deny to any person within its jurisdiction the equal protection of the laws; or make or enforce any law that shall abridge the privileges or immunities of citizens of the United States; or pass any ex post facto law, or any bill of attainder.

-PRIVACY --- Neither the United States nor any State shall violate the right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.
+PRIVACY --- Neither the United States nor any State shall violate the right of the People to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.
 And no warrants shall issue, but upon probable cause, supported by oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.
-And no soldier shall in time of peace be quartered in any house, without consent of the owner; nor in time of war, but in a manner the Congress may by law prescribe.
+And the United States Amendment 3 is not incorporated against the States. shall shall in time of peace quarter no soldier in any house, without consent of the owner; nor in time of war, but in a manner the Congress may by law prescribe.

 ARMS --- A well regulated militia being necessary to the security of a free State, the right of the People to keep and bear arms shall not be infringed.